The Four Tunes: Career

 The Four Tunes' next Jubilee release, "I Understand (Just How You Feel)" was a bigger hit, climbing to No. 7 R&B, and No. 6 on the pop chart.
 It sold over one million copies, and was awarded a gold disc.
-By this time, the group had leaned closer to rhythm & blues and now had swung back to pop.
+By this time, the group which had leaned closer to rhythm & blues, had begun to develop more of a pop style of sound.
 The group played the black theater circuit and also many white clubs.
 When they were on a tour with pop singer Joni James, she asked Jimmie Nabbie to write a song for her.
 The result, "You Are My Love", was her big hit of 1955 (which the Four Tunes covered).
 In late 1959, there were two releases on Crosby (a Las Vegas label that Jimmie Nabbie partly owned).
 Then, there was a single release on Robin's Nest (as the "Four Tunes And One") in 1962.

 After 18 years with the group, Nabbie left in 1963, to become a soloist (in 1965, he joined an Ink Spots group to come full circle; he would remain with them until his death); Danny Owens left about the same time.
 Billy Wells was tapped to fill Nabbie's place and tenor Gaines Steele was brought in to replace Owens.
 In the mid 1960s, Frank Dawes (tenor and piano) was also brought on board, as a utility singer.
 The recording career of the 4 Tunes wound down with an LP on the ARA label in 1969 (which contained versions of "I Love You For Sentimental Reasons," but also "Whole Lot Of Shaking Going On").
 The personnel were: Pat Best, Jimmy Gordon, Billy Wells, Frank Dawes, and Chuck Hampton (drums and vocals).

 The group kept going throughout subsequent decades, although Wells left in the 1980s for medical reasons and was replaced by Andre Williams, who in turn made way for Rufus McKay.
 Pat Best and Jimmy Gordon finally wound the group up in the late 1990s.

 Jimmie Nabbie died after double bypass surgery on September 15, 1992, and Pat Best died on October 14, 2004, at the age of 81.